This website uses cookies to ensure you get the best experience on our website. Find out more.

 kWh = kilowatt hours.
 Eg: Laptop computer at 45 watts uses 0.045 kWh per hour (45 / 1,000).

-If you use the electricity cost calculator to estimate the costs with the average amount of employees that leave their computer on overnight, you will see a large amount of electricity cost that could be saved and invested elsewhere in the business.
+If you use the electricity cost calculator to estimate the costs with the average amount of employees that leave their computers on overnight, you will see a large amount of electricity cost that could be saved and invested elsewhere in the business.

 Switching Devices Off When Not in Use

-Calculations: 250W per computer = 0.25 kWh x 8 hours/day x 21 days/month x 14p/kWh x 12 months = £70.56.
 Think about what your business could do with the money saved from reducing your electricity bill through this simple change.

 Cutting Your Business Electricity Costs Made Easy